-- Have the proper ratio of antifreeze in the radiator. - Inspect the battery and its cables.
-Cold reduces battery capacity. - Inspect the ignition system for damage and loose connections. - Use washer fluid made with antifreeze-but don't use engine coolant antifreeze for washer fluid (page 8-20). - Don't use the parking brake in freezing weather as the parking brake may freeze.
-Instead, shift to P with an automatic transaxle and to 1 or R with a manual transaxle.
-Block the rear wheels.
+- Have the proper ratio of antifreeze in the radiator.
+Refer to Engine Coolant on page 8-15. - Inspect the battery and its cables.
+Cold reduces battery capacity. - Inspect the ignition system for damage and loose connections. - Use washer fluid made with antifreeze-but don't use engine coolant antifreeze for washer fluid (page 8-19). - Don't use the parking brake in freezing weather as the parking brake may freeze.
+Instead, shift to 1 or R and block the rear wheels.